boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 Aligning To Ground is an important step in the process.
 Rush Hour measures ground slope at each waypoint for extra information when determining speed.
 Slope affects cornering and braking performance, and this is important information.
 It's a simple process, in the details panel on the right, just click "Align To Ground".

 You should see all the points jump around 50cm off the ground (although, over elevation changes you may see the path line go through the ground).
-If they are still touching the ground, please see [Adjust Curve](#advanced-options)
+If they are still touching the ground, please see [Adjust Curve](#advanced-options) and the advanced options as described below.

 ![Align To Ground]({{ site.url }}/assets/products/rushhour/documentation/placepath/aligntoground.png){: .enable-lightbox}